What Is Domestic Abuse?

 Response to domestic abuse

-- Denying the behaviour ; thinking that the domestic abuse is ‘’ all in their mind,’’ often after having been repeatedly told that they are the ones with the mental illness;
+- Deny the behaviour by thinking that the domestic abuse is all in their mind, after having been repeatedly told that they are the ones with the mental illness.

-- Responding to the behaviour ; by starting to become abusive to their spouse or others as domestic abuse has become the ‘’norm’’ within the household;
+- Respond to the behaviour with abuse by starting to become abusive to their spouse or others, as domestic abuse has become the ‘’norm’’ within the household.

-- Justifying the behaviour; for example saying that the domestic abuse only happens because of a spouse’s stressful job or family pressures.
+- Justify the behaviour to the children or others.
+For example, saying that the domestic abuse only happens because of a spouse’s stressful job or family pressures.

 The impact of domestic abuse

-Most experts are agreed that being subjected to or witnessing domestic abuse can lead to:
+Most experts agree that being subjected to or witnessing domestic abuse can lead to:

 - Indecisiveness.

-Often spouses take the decision to leave when they see the impact that adult domestic abuse is having on the children.
-A parent can be a loving mum or dad to their children but abuse their spouse.
-Even if the children do not always see the abuse, the atmosphere and tension can be very damaging to their welfare.
+A spouse may only decide to leave a partner when they see the impact that adult domestic abuse is having on their children.
+Even if the children do not see the abuse, the atmosphere and tension in the family home can be very damaging to their welfare.

 You might also be interested in